Plant care

 Watering

 Water echeveria when the soil is bone dry, every 10-14 days in summer.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Succulent-style plants store water in stem and leaf tissue — they'd rather be slightly thirsty than slightly soggy, and the most common way to kill one is to water it on a fixed weekly calendar instead of by feel.
 Soak from the side of the pot, never into the rosette — water that sits in the centre causes rot.
 Cut watering to once a month in winter.

 Soil and pot